 When a child is born, it doesn’t have a name until it is baptized.
-One of the differences between the Orthodox church with the Catholic church is that the priest is putting all the baby’s body into oil during the ceremony.
+One of the differences between the Orthodox Church with the Catholic church is that the priest is putting all the baby’s body into oil during the ceremony.

-Carnival in Greece celebrated each February or March.
+Carnival in Greece is celebrated each February or March.
 The word carnival comes from the Latin word carnem levare or carnis levamen and means” Stop eating meat.
-However, the world-famous Carnival or Apokries in Greek has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, God of wine and celebrations.
+However, the world-famous Carnival or Apokries in Greek has its roots elsewhere, in ancient Greece and specifically in the traditions of the ancient Greeks to honor Dionysus, the God of wine and celebrations.
 Satyr, masks, and disguises were the common customs of our era.